Kawixh/shopping-cart/README.md

 4. Set up the database:

-    - **Option 1: Using Docker (Recommended for local development)**
+    Consider using Vercel Postgres for a simpler setup:

-      - Run the provided script to start a PostgreSQL database in a Docker container:
+    - Create a Vercel Postgres database in your Vercel project.

-        ```bash
-        ./start-database.sh
-        ```

-        This script (startLine: 1, endLine: 61) will create a Docker container named `t3_example-postgres` and expose it on port specified in your `DATABASE_URL`.
-It also handles generating a random password if you are using the default one.

-      - Alternatively, you can use `docker compose` with a `compose.yaml` file:

-        ```yaml
-        version: "3.9"
-        services:
-          postgres:
-            image: postgres:latest
-            container_name: t3_example-postgres
-            ports:
-              - "5432:5432"
-            environment:
-              POSTGRES_USER: postgres
-              POSTGRES_PASSWORD: your_db_password
-              POSTGRES_DB: t3_example
-            volumes:
-              - postgres_data:/var/lib/postgresql/data

-        volumes:
-          postgres_data:
-        ```

-        Then run:

-        ```bash
-        docker compose up -d
-        ```

-    - **Option 2: Using a local PostgreSQL installation**

-      - Make sure you have PostgreSQL installed and running on your machine.
-      - Update the `DATABASE_URL` environment variable with the connection string to your local PostgreSQL database.
+    - Update the `DATABASE_URL` environment variable with the connection string provided by Vercel.

 5. Run database migrations: